Marine impacts BEYOND the cone: Rising water explained

 Why do we see marine impacts, and rising waters outside of the cone?

 Even if your area is not directly hit by a storm you may still experience marine impacts.
 Why?
 All of our rivers, bayous, estuaries, and swamps are connected to the Gulf of Mexico, and that is where the storm is.
 The forward propulsion of the storm will increase waters all along the coastline.
-Some areas are just much higher than others.
 The curve of the land, whether it is high tide, and distance from the onshore flow are the two biggest factors.

 For example, think about tipping over a bucket of water on the kitchen floor.
 Where the bucket falls is where the water will dump out the most and with the most force.
 However, with a little time the water starts to spread much further than where the bucket fell.
 Now you have a big mess to clean up.
 Water may have ponded up a bit more in the corners of your kitchen.
 This represents a concaved area of coastal land such as a bay.
 Bays also see higher storm water inundations because the same amount of water is getting squeezed into a smaller surface area.
 When water can spread horizontally, it goes up!